mikkoelo/video_masking_example/README.md

 # video_masking_example
-Video masking example for Processing.
+Video is from Adobe Stock.